Zacks Investment Research Upgrades Telecom Argentina (TEO) to “Hold”

-Telecom Argentina (NYSE:TEO) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued on Saturday, Zacks.com reports.
+Telecom Argentina (NYSE:TEO) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Friday, Zacks.com reports.

 According to Zacks, “TELECOM ARGENTINA holds a license to provide basic telephone service and fixes telecommunications links in the northern region of the Argentine Republic.
 The Company contributes to the country´s economic and social development by means of incorporating the latest technological advances achieved to-date in the field of telecommunications world-wide. “

-A number of other research firms have also commented on TEO.
+TEO has been the topic of a number of other research reports.
+Santander upgraded Telecom Argentina from an “underperform” rating to a “hold” rating in a research report on Friday, December 21st.
 ValuEngine lowered Telecom Argentina from a “buy” rating to a “hold” rating in a research report on Wednesday, January 2nd.
-Santander upgraded Telecom Argentina from an “underperform” rating to a “hold” rating in a research report on Friday, December 21st.
-One analyst has rated the stock with a sell rating and four have issued a hold rating to the stock.
-The stock currently has a consensus rating of “Hold”.
+One research analyst has rated the stock with a sell rating and four have issued a hold rating to the company’s stock.
+The stock presently has a consensus rating of “Hold”.

-Telecom Argentina (NYSE:TEO) last posted its quarterly earnings data on Friday, March 8th.
-The utilities provider reported $1.50 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.54 by $0.96.
-The business had revenue of $1.85 billion during the quarter, compared to the consensus estimate of $1.08 billion.
+Telecom Argentina (NYSE:TEO) last released its quarterly earnings results on Friday, March 8th.
+The utilities provider reported $1.50 EPS for the quarter, beating analysts’ consensus estimates of $0.54 by $0.96.
 Telecom Argentina had a return on equity of 0.33% and a net margin of 0.33%.
-Equities analysts anticipate that Telecom Argentina will post 0.86 earnings per share for the current year.
+The firm had revenue of $1.85 billion for the quarter, compared to analyst estimates of $1.08 billion.
+Equities research analysts expect that Telecom Argentina will post 0.95 EPS for the current year.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Alpine Global Management LLC bought a new stake in Telecom Argentina in the 3rd quarter valued at about $192,000.
-Jane Street Group LLC bought a new position in shares of Telecom Argentina in the 3rd quarter worth $270,000.
-Squarepoint Ops LLC bought a new position in shares of Telecom Argentina in the 4th quarter worth $341,000.
-Legal & General Group Plc bought a new position in shares of Telecom Argentina in the 3rd quarter worth $452,000.
-Finally, Wells Fargo & Company MN grew its position in Telecom Argentina by 52.8% in the 3rd quarter.
-Wells Fargo & Company MN now owns 36,813 shares of the utilities provider’s stock valued at $641,000 after purchasing an additional 12,717 shares during the period.
-Hedge funds and other institutional investors own 6.60% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the stock.
+Quinn Opportunity Partners LLC boosted its position in shares of Telecom Argentina by 0.8% during the 4th quarter.
+Quinn Opportunity Partners LLC now owns 132,472 shares of the utilities provider’s stock valued at $2,061,000 after purchasing an additional 1,000 shares in the last quarter.
+Northern Trust Corp boosted its position in shares of Telecom Argentina by 6.8% during the 4th quarter.
+Northern Trust Corp now owns 100,402 shares of the utilities provider’s stock valued at $1,562,000 after purchasing an additional 6,417 shares in the last quarter.
+Nordea Investment Management AB boosted its position in shares of Telecom Argentina by 16.7% during the 4th quarter.
+Nordea Investment Management AB now owns 47,391 shares of the utilities provider’s stock valued at $737,000 after purchasing an additional 6,796 shares in the last quarter.
+Alpine Global Management LLC bought a new stake in shares of Telecom Argentina during the 3rd quarter valued at about $192,000.
+Finally, Wells Fargo & Company MN boosted its position in shares of Telecom Argentina by 52.8% during the 3rd quarter.
+Wells Fargo & Company MN now owns 36,813 shares of the utilities provider’s stock valued at $641,000 after purchasing an additional 12,717 shares in the last quarter.
+Institutional investors own 6.60% of the company’s stock.

 Telecom Argentina SA, together with its subsidiaries, provides telecommunications services in Argentina and internationally.
 The company offers telephone services, including local, domestic, and international long-distance telephone services, as well as public telephone services; interconnection services, such as access, termination, and long-distance transport of calls; information and communication technology services comprising datacenter services, and telecommunications consulting and value-added solutions; and call waiting, call forwarding, conference calls, caller ID, voice mail, itemized billing, and maintenance services, as well as sells equipment.